geugenm/polaris/README.md

   learn     Analyze data
   viz       Displaying results

-# To fetch and decode data from the SatNOGS network, run:
+# To fetch and decode data from the SatNOGS network and space weather sources, run:
 $ (.venv) polaris fetch -s 2019-08-10 -e 2019-10-5 --cache_dir /tmp/LightSail_2 LightSail-2 /tmp/normalized_frames.json
 # Note: this may take some time.